Friday, July 10, 2026

 Dow Jones Industrial Average

-Trump has always depended on market increases to boost his popularity, but today as the market has increased this year his poll numbers have collapsed to record lows (60% disapproval, 36% approval FPO).
-His problem is the market is missing voter economic anxiety and growing dislike of him and his administration's performance.
+Trump has always depended on market increases to boost his popularity, but today as the market has increased his poll numbers have collapsed to record lows (60% disapproval, 36% approval FPO).
+His problem is that the market is missing voter economic anxiety and the growing dislike of him and his administration's performance.

 RELATED: